nais/doc/docs/addons/unleash-next.md

 ### What is the status of Unleash Next?

-Unleash Next is currently in beta, and is not yet generally available for all users.
-We are currently working on getting it ready for prime time.
+Unleash Next is currently in the process of being rolled out to all teams.

 ### Will my feature toggles be migrated to Unleash Next?